Treatment for ultra-rare disease CLN2 awaits incorporation by SUS

 after the diagnosis of the disease.

-“This disease is devastating, but once the child has access to treatment, they are able to stop the disease from progressing and relearn it,” said Monica Aderaldo, president of the Federation of Rare Diseases North, Northeast and Midwest.
-(Fedran).
+“This disease is devastating, but from the moment the child has access to treatment, he is able to stop the progression of the disease and begins to relearn”, said Monica Aderaldo, president of the Federation of Rare Diseases North, Northeast and Central- West (Fedrann).

 She reported that there are currently 15 children diagnosed with CLN2 in Brazil, according to the organization’s monitoring.
 “Most rare diseases do not have an effective treatment, only palliative, but CLN2 does.
 We have to be more agile than the disease, otherwise the child will have irreversible and irreparable sequelae,” she said.